meta-pytorch/BackendBench/CONTRIBUTING.md

 ## Code Quality

-We use [ufmt](https://github.com/omnilib/ufmt) for code formatting and import sorting. `ufmt` is Meta's unified formatting tool that combines Black and usort.
+We use [ufmt](https://github.com/omnilib/ufmt) for code formatting and import sorting. `ufmt` is Meta's unified formatting tool that uses ruff-api for formatting and usort for import sorting.

 ## Pre-commit Hooks